reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 });
 ```

-This is how it works:
+This is how it works

 1. `<MyInput ref={inputRef} />` tells React to put the corresponding DOM node into `inputRef.current`.
 However, it's up to the `MyInput` component to opt into that--by default, it doesn't.
 2. The `MyInput` component is declared using `forwardRef`. **This opts it into receiving the `inputRef` from above as the second `ref` argument** which is declared after `props`.
 3. `MyInput` itself passes the `ref` it received to the `<input>` inside of it.

-Now clicking the button to focus the input works:
+Now clicking the button to focus the input works

 <Sandpack>